 Fostering kittens can be loads of fun, but taking care of adult cats is just as special.

 “Each of our adult fosters has required administration of medicine, but we quickly became adept at pill pockets, pill shooters, and tube feeding.
-It’s rewarding to see them get better.”– Gary Wallis, CAT foster parent
+It’s rewarding to see them get better.” – Gary Wallis, foster parent

 One of the best things about fostering cats and kittens?
 You can get the whole family involved!
 Caring for a foster pet teaches empathy and patience to younger members of the household.
 And likewise, having exposure to young children or other pets gives kitties the tools to be successful in their future adoptive homes, where children and dogs might be present.